 They’re said to do things like reduce stress levels, boost energy levels, and improve blood circulation.

-As far as the science goes, there’s almost no information out there about negative ion strips.
+As far as the science goes, there’s almost no information out there about negative ion strips, including anywhere online.

 And, how exactly does the company get Oxygen with extra electrons into a sanitary pad.
 It’s curious, and we’d love to know more about this process.
-Please get in touch!
+Please get in touch, and we’d love to have a chat about the science if you have the time.

 What People are Saying about Cherish All Natural Pads

 “The main thing I had trouble with was leaking.
 I was looking forward to these all-natural pads, but they just didn’t hold that well.
-I’ll be switching back to Rael pads.
+I’ll be switching back to Rael.
 The company claims that they’re super absorbent, but they’re pretty average as far as I could tell.”

-“So far I’m impressed with Cherish Sanitary Napkins.
+“So far I’m impressed with Cherish Overnight Pads.
 There was no odour at all and I found that they absorbed well.
-I also like the fact that they’re natural and don’t contain a bunch of chemicals.”
+I also like the fact that they’re natural and don’t contain a bunch of chemicals.
+In particular, I like the panty liners and night pads.”

-“Impressive packaging for these Nspire Cherish Pads, and a nice sales pitch but they just didn’t live up to the hype.
+“Impressive packaging for these Nspire things, and a nice sales pitch but they just didn’t live up to the hype.
 They were way too short, and just didn’t stick that well.
-I have a quite a heavy period as well, but not surprisingly, Cherish Sanitary Napkins did nothing to reduce my flow.”
+I have quite a heavy period as well, but not surprisingly, Cherish Napkins did nothing to reduce my flow.
+Will they improve your life as the company claims?
+Probably not.”

 “Way too expensive for what they are: An average disposable pad.
-You might think the price is pretty reasonable for an all-natural pad, but there’s only like 10 of them in the box!”
+You might think the price is pretty reasonable for an all-natural pad, but there’s only like 10 of them in the box!
+8 layers of protection?
+Honestly, I don’t even know what that really means.”

 Cherish Sanitary Pad Pros: